OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 <img src="Images/Chapters/0x07b/blackbox-resiliency-testing.png" width="650px" />

-### White-box Assessment of Obfuscation Effectiveness
+### Obfuscation Effectiveness Assessment

-The tester gets full access to the source code as well as complete information about the obfuscation methods and tampering defenses applied.
-The assessment is done in cooperation with the development team.

---[ TODO ] --
+Complex obfuscation schemes, such as custom implementations of white-box cryptography or virtual machines, are better assessed in an isolated fashion using the white-box approach.
+Such an assessment requires specialized expertise in cracking the particular type(s) of obfuscation.
+In this type of assessment, the goal is to determine resilience against current state-of-the-art de-obfuscation techniques, and providing an estimate of robustness against manual analysis.

 ## Key Questions

---[ TODO ] --
+Any resiliency test should answer the following questions:

 **Does the protection scheme impede the threat(s) they are supposed to?**

 It is worth re-iterating that there is no anti-reversing silver bullet.

+**Does the protection scheme achieve the desired level of resilience?**

+It is worth re-iterating that there is no anti-reversing silver bullet.

+**Does the scheme defend comprehensively against processes and tools used by reverse engineers?**

 --[ TODO ] --

-**Does the app defend comprehensively against processes and tools used by reverse engineers?**

-Programmatic defenses aim to hinder various processes used by reverse engineers, which we have grouped into five categories.
-To fully adhere to MASVS-R, an app must implement a number of defenses in each category.

---[ TODO ] --

 **Are suitable types of obfuscation used in the approriate places and with the right parameters?**

---[ TODO ] --

-**How effective are the defenses taken as a whole?**

 --[ TODO ] --